San Domingo School

 San Domingo School, also known as Sharptown Colored School and Prince Hall Masons Unity Lodge No. 73, is a historic Rosenwald School building located at Sharptown, Wicomico County, Maryland.
 It was built in 1919, and is a two-story, rectangular frame building with a hipped roof.
 It is one of four surviving Rosenwald schools in Wicomico County.
-It remained in use as a school until 1961.
+The school had only four teachers and remained in use as a school until 1957.

 It was listed on the National Register of Historic Places in 2007.
+It received approval from the National Park Service in 2024 as a candidate to be a National Park Service unit.